I. General Policy Statement

 - All requests to hold events on the Syracuse University campus or on property controlled, operated, or owned by the University must be sponsored by a Syracuse University administrative or academic department or a recognized student organization.
-Requests for events must be submitted in writing for approval by Student Centers and Programming Services, Schine Student Center, in advance of the event.
+Requests for most student-sponsored events must be submitted in writing for approval by Student Centers and Programming Services, Schine Student Center, in advance of the event.
 Requests for events to be held in residence halls should be submitted initially to the specific residence hall director.
 Faculty or staff seeking to sponsor events should work with their senior leader (Dean or Senior Vice President) to identify the appropriate approval process.

 - Syracuse University does not register or supervise events held by individuals, groups, or organizations off campus or in locations or facilities other than those described above.